-National Association for the Advancement of Colored People (NAACP) chapter organized on campus.
-The group lasts only a few years at this time.
+March - National Association for the Advancement of Colored People (NAACP) chapter organized on campus.
+The group lasts only a few years at this time, but would re-form several times over the years.

-August - Henry Norwood "Barney" Ewell (BS H&HD 1947) won a gold medal in the 400-meter relay and silver medals in the 100 meter dash and the 200 meter dash at the 1948 London Olympics -- at the age of 30.
+August - Henry Norwood "Barney" Ewell (BS H&HD 1947) wins a gold medal in the 400-meter relay and silver medals in the 100-meter dash and the 200-meter dash at the 1948 London Olympics -- at the age of 30.
 His three Olympic medals are still the most won by a Penn State alumnus.
-Lou Prato, Penn State sports historian, contends that "Barney would have been as well known an Olympian as Jesse Owens if two Olympics (1940 & 1944) had not been cancelled due to World War II, when Barney was in his prime."
+Lou Prato, Penn State sports historian, contends that "Barney would have been as well-known an Olympian as Jesse Owens if two Olympics (1940 & 1944) had not been cancelled due to World War II, when Barney was in his prime."
 Ewell, a Penn State legend in his time, also took home 4 NCAA Gold Medals.
 Track & Field News later voted him one of the top ten sprinters of all time.

-Dennie W. Hoggard, Jr. is selected to the Lion's Paw honorary society, becoming the prestigious group's first Negro member.
+October - Dennie W. Hoggard, Jr. is selected to the Lion's Paw honorary society, becoming the prestigious group's first Negro member.
 Founded in 1908, Lion's Paw membership was reserved for senior men who had distinguished themselves in service to the college and extra-curriculum activities.
 Hoggard was a member of the football team and Alpha Phi Alpha fraternity.
 (Photo from 1949 LaVie)